vmware-tanzu/tanzu-dev-portal/content/guides/distributed-tracing-reactive-kotlin-pt1/index.md

   "Allows to create a new span around a public method.
 The new span will be either a child of an existing span if a trace is already in progress or a new span will be created if there was no previous trace".

 Finally, we should enable debug logging.
-For wiretap debugging of RSocket connections, we can set the rsocket FrameLogger scope to debug.
+For wiretap debugging of RSocket connections, we can set the RSocket FrameLogger scope to debug.
 Also, we can see what the trace instrumentation is doing by setting `trace` debugging to the `logging.level.org.springframework.cloud.sleuth.instrument` package:

 application.properties
 ```properties